InteropIO/finsemble-bloomberg/BloombergBridge/docfx_project/articles/intro.md

 The Bloomberg Terminal Connect integration provides:
 * Bi-directional data sharing between a Launchpad group and Finsemble
-* Bi-directional data sharing between a Worksheet and Finsemble
+* Bi-directional data sharing between a worksheet and Finsemble
-* Finsemble can trigger a function in a Bloomberg Panel
+* The ability for Finsemble to trigger a function in a Bloomberg Panel

-By using this integration with Finsemble, you will can provide these capabilities to your applications.
+By using this integration with Finsemble, you can provide these capabilities to your applications.
 Your Finsembilized components can drive context in the Bloomberg Terminal or react to context changes received from it.

 ### Data sharing with Launchpad groups
-Most (but not all) Bloomberg components can be placed in a Launchpad group.
+Most Bloomberg components can be placed in a Launchpad group.
 Launchpad groups can take a single security as context.
 When the security is changed, each member of the Launchpad automatically updates to the new security, e.g., a pricing chart and a news component on a Launchpad both update and show new data when the Launchpad's context is updated.
 This works similarly to Finsemble's concept of Linker channels.

 You can get, set, or subscribe to changes for a particular group.
 This is bi-directional; the Launchpad group can react to a change in context **or** send a message when its context is changed.